Toranktto/CraftProtocol/docs/index.rst

     NBTSerializer does not support compression.
 If you want to handle compressed NBT tags, use appropriate module for this, for example ``gzip``.

-To convert NBT Value to Python Value:
+To convert NBTBase value to Python value:

 .. code-block:: python